 - Sustained periods of sitting throughout a shift where relief from attachment to work station is not always readily available;

 - Position duties are generally limited to own work station;

 - Monitors multiple screens for entire shift while dispatching;

-- Careful listening when call taking and for routine radio transmissions.
+- Active listening when call taking and dispatching for radio transmissions.